centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ln -s /home4/VBG_data/RNASeq/IFNb01.fastq
 ```

 We need to make soft links to the reference genome file as well.
+I have downloaded the genome and GTF files.
+We could go to RefSeq, Ensembl or UCSC website to download the latest version of the human genome (GRCh38/hg38).

 ```
 ln -s /home4/VBG_data/RNASeq/Human